mbeaudru/modern-js-cheatsheet/readme.md

 *this* operator behaves differently than in other languages and is in most cases determined by how a function is called. ([Ref: MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this)).

-This notion having many subtilities and being quite hard, I highly suggest you to deep dive in the external resources below.
+This notion having many subtleties and being quite hard, I highly suggest you to deep dive in the external resources below.
 Thus, I will provide what I personally have in mind to determine what *this* is equal to.
 I have learned this tip from [this article written by Yehuda Katz](http://yehudakatz.com/2011/08/11/understanding-javascript-function-invocation-and-this/).

 ```js
 function myFunc() {